pladreyt/entornos_graficos_2020/README.md

 **Actualizado:** 04-04-2020

 **Contenido:**
-- 1 - Practica HTML.
+- 1 - Introduccion a HTML.
-- 1 - Practica complementaria HTML.
+- 1 - Introduccion a HTML ( Complementaria ).